Working Holiday Japan Visa: How To Get It?

 • Factory jobs

-• you can fully immerse yourself in the country’s unique culture
+• You can fully immerse yourself in Japan’s unique culture

-• and the travel period is prolonged than usual.
+• The travel period is prolonged than usual.

-If you want to know more details about the student visa application and the cost of study in Japan, read these articles.
+If you want to apply for a student visa and know the cost of study in Japan, please visit the links below for more detailed information.

 How Much Does it Cost to Study in Japan?